 "Here is what is going on: The baseline probabilities of Democrats’ and Republicans’ perceptions of climate change and extreme weather are different.
 To illustrate, imagine that the probability that someone in Party A believes in human-made climate change may be 80 percent, while that probability for someone in Party B may be only 30 percent.
 What my research finds is that extreme weather events can change that baseline probability upward, regardless of partisanship or ideology.
 That change may be more dramatic for those in Party A than Party B. Nevertheless, the change does occur; extreme weather can move the needle."
+I am featured in this article on hurricane risk perceptions published on Medium today.

 When many people thought 2018 would be a relatively quiet hurricane season, monstrous Hurricane Florence is barreling towards the east coast.
 More than one millions coastal residents are facing mandatory evacuation order.
 It is now classified as Category 4 hurricane.
 The Saffir-Simpson scale only considers wind speed.
 In addition to destructive wind, hurricanes bring heavy rainfall as we witnessed during Hurricane Harvey last year and dangerous storm surge.
 There will be imminent flooding risks.